-Review article sometimes called literature review.
-It synthesizes or analyzes research already conducted in primary sources in a specific field through summary, classification, analysis and comparison.
-The scientific objective here is to evaluate and to identify patterns, trends, relationships, contradictions, gaps and inconsistencies in literature and to recommend new research areas or to provide suggestions in the next step in search of solving the problem.
+A review article is sometimes called a literature review.
+It synthesizes or analyzes research already conducted in primary sources in a specific field through summary, classification, analysis, and comparison.
+The scientific objective here is to evaluate and to identify patterns, trends, relationships, contradictions, gaps, and inconsistencies in the literature and to recommend new research areas or to provide suggestions in the next step in search of solving the problem.

 Specific Guideline to Prepare Review Article:

-The Review Article shall contain the followings in the order given.
+The Review Article shall contain the following in the order given.

 - The ‘Title of the Article’ must be written in full.

-- The full names, institutional addresses, and e-mail addresses for all authors must be included on the title page.
+- The full names, institutional addresses, and e-mail addresses of all authors must be included on the title page.
 The corresponding author should be clearly indicated.

-The abstract of the review article should not exceed 350 words with maximum 5 keywords.
-Abstract should be in Times New Roman and Italic with font size 11.
-Abstract must be structured according to the following guidelines.
+The abstract of the review article should not exceed 350 words with a maximum of 5 keywords.
+The abstract should be in Times New Roman and Italic with font size 11.
+The abstract must be structured according to the following guidelines.

 - The author/s must provide a brief summary of the problem being investigated or examined.

-- The types of participants or population who are focused in the primary studies.
+- The types of participants or population who are focused on in the primary studies.

 - Conclusions of the review.

-- Author needs to introduce the review title and giving the background information.
+- The author needs to introduce the review title and giving the background information.

-- Author should reason out why this title is significant.
+- The author should reason out why this title is significant.

-- Author should clearly outline what he/she is going to discuss throughout the review.
+- The author should clearly outline what he/she is going to discuss throughout the review.

-- Body structure of review article may take different forms depending on the title undertaken.
+- The body structure of the review article may take different forms depending on the title undertaken.

-- Author should break the body of review article into sections and should organize the sources either chronologically, thematically or methodologically.
+- The author should break the body of the review article into sections and should organize the sources either chronologically, thematically, or methodologically.

 Materials and Methods

-- Author must identify the search strategies or specific organizational method.
+- The author must identify the search strategies or specific organizational methods.

-- Author needs to develop the criteria of inclusion and exclusion.
+- The author needs to develop the criteria of inclusion and exclusion.

 - Data sources and geographical information should be clearly stated,

-- Author needs to identify the characteristics of study subjects and statistical analyses used in the review
+- The author needs to identify the characteristics of study subjects and statistical analyses used in the review

 Results and Discussion

-- Author needs to restate the purpose and relevance of the review in the light of undertaken objectives.
+- The author needs to restate the purpose and relevance of the review in light of undertaken objectives.

 - Results should include heterogeneity of the study groups or samples.

-- Author should include all the results including the statistical significance (if any).
+- The author should include all the results including the statistical significance (if any).